jtechprojects/cybersecurity-homelab/README.md

 The OptiPlex 3040 is dedicated to running pfSense and serves as the firewall, router, and default gateway for my cybersecurity homelab.

-All physical systems and virtual machines in the lab use pfSense as their default gateway, allowing network traffic to be routed and controlled through the firewall.
+All physical and virtual systems in the lab use pfSense as their default gateway.

 During the build, I initially purchased an inexpensive network interface card that was not compatible with pfSense.
 After troubleshooting the issue and researching hardware compatibility, I purchased replacement NICs that were properly supported and successfully completed the firewall and router configuration.